This is basics about roasting coffee.

-There is a general consensus to: Decrease power in the latter part of the roast.
-When the beans start getting brown, start turning the heat down – in several steps.
+There is a general consensus: Decrease power in the latter part of the roast.

 See further under Roast Profiles.

-Also, wether the filter in the chaff collector is clean or full of chaff and oils will make a difference to the airflow in the drum.
+Also, whether the filter in the chaff collector is clean or full of chaff and oils it will make a difference to the airflow in the drum.

 We are still exploring.
 The general recommendation says that larger batch needs higher drum speed.

-Many of us use d8 and dont change it during the roast.
-In most cases use at least d6 (unless your own experimentation for your specific bean/environmental temp/charge size says otherwise).
+Many of us use d8 and don’t change it during the roast.

-John-Paul McCarthy use lower drum speed in the beginning of the roast to reduce risk of “tipping” of the beans.
-He use d5 until yellowing point where he increase drum speed one step each minute until FC.
-He roast batch size 7-800 grams.
+John-Paul McCarthy uses lower drum speed in the beginning of the roast to reduce risk of “tipping” of the beans.
+He uses d5 until yellowing point where he increase drum speed one step each minute until FC.
+He roasts a batch size of 7-800 grams.

 Rounds per minute